 Basically, it is a giant cuckoo clock.
 The clock itself has a really cool design that I don’t fully understand to be perfectly honest.
-During the “performance” the death skeleton rings it’s bell while teh 12 Apostles pass by in the windows above the clock.
-All of these characters are statutes/puppets fyi.
+During the “performance” the death skeleton rings it’s bell while the 12 Apostles pass by in the windows above the clock.
+All of these characters are statutes/puppets FYI.

 I do want to point out that I do realize the significance of this clock’s history.
 I find it simply incredible that the clock was actually built in the 1400’s and still runs to this day.
 There was even near-scare where it was almost destroyed in WWII from a Nazi fire, but the locals banded together to save it.